Bankrupting Sybil Despite Churn: Decentralization

 \subsection{Committee and System Initialization}

-\textbf{\genID.} To initialize our system, we make use of a distributed algorithm called \genID.
-After running, \genID guarantees that (1) all good IDs agree on the same set of IDs; and (2) at most a $\kappa$-fraction of IDs in that set are bad.
+\textbf{\genID.} To initialize our system, we require a solution to \genID (recall Section~\ref{s:churn}). \genID guarantees that at initialization, (1) all good IDs agree on the same set of IDs; and (2) at most a $\kappa$-fraction of IDs in that set are bad.
 Additionally, \genID ensures that all good IDs agree on a committee of logarithmic size with a majority of good IDs.
-There are several implementations of \genID~\cite{andrychowicz2015pow, hou2017randomized,katz2014pseudonymous,aggarwal2019bootstrapping}.
-The algorithm in~\cite{aggarwal2019bootstrapping}, makes use of computational challenges, and runs in expected $O(1)$ rounds, and, in expectation, requires each good ID to send $O(n)$ bits, and solve $O(1)$ $1$-hard RB-challenges.
+There are several algorithms that solve \genID in our model, as defined in Section \ref{sec:model-main}~\cite{andrychowicz2015pow, hou2017randomized,katz2014pseudonymous,aggarwal2019bootstrapping}.
+The algorithm in~\cite{aggarwal2019bootstrapping}, makes use of computational challenges, and runs in expected $O(1)$ rounds, and, in expectation, requires each good ID to send $O(n)$ bits, and solve $O(1)$ $1$-hard RB challenges.